msmoiz/philosophy/README.md

 Dead branches increase the clutter in a package and in turn increase the time required to find relevant code.

+### Ignored files

+**The *.gitignore* file for a repository should only be used to exclude files and directories specific to that repository.**

+This includes local dependency caches like *node_modules* and build artifacts like *target*, *build*, and *cdk.out*.
+Files that should be ignored for all repositories, such as those created by particular editors (*.vscode*, *.idea*), operating systems (*.DS_Store*), or command line utilities (*mutagen.yml*), should be excluded through a global *.gitignore* file instead.
+This spares the developer the effort of repeating common ignore clauses for each new repository.
+It also makes for more focused repository-specific ignore files, which otherwise might be polluted with ignore clauses tied to specific developer setups.

 ### Commit management

 **Published commits should be atomic.**